willvedd/react-concurrent-mode/README.md

 To get started:

 ```
-npm install// or yarn
+npm install #or yarn
-npm run start //or yarn start
+npm run start #or yarn start
 ```

 ## Presentation